Electrification: Load factor and isolated systems

 One of the biggest problems facing the early power companies was the hourly variable demand.
 When lighting was practically the only use of electricity, demand was high during the first hours before the workday and the evening hours when demand peaked.
 As a consequence, most early electric companies did not provide daytime service, with two-thirds providing no daytime service in 1897.
 The ratio of the average load to the peak load of a central station is called the load factor.
 For electric companies to increase profitability and lower rates, it was necessary to increase the load factor.
 The way this was eventually accomplished was through motor load.
 Motors are used more during daytime and many run continuously.
 Electric street railways were ideal for load balancing.
 Many electric railways generated their own power and also sold power and operated distribution systems.

 The load factor adjusted upward by the turn of the 20th century—at Pearl Street the load factor increased from 19.3% in 1884 to 29.4% in 1908.
 By 1929, the load factor around the world was greater than 50%, mainly due to motor load.
 Before widespread power distribution from central stations, many factories, large hotels, apartment and office buildings had their own power generation.
-Often this was economically attractive because the exhaust steam could be used for building and industrial process heat, which today is known as cogeneration or combined heat and power (CHP).
+Often this was economically attractive because the exhaust steam could be used for building and industrial process heat, which is known as cogeneration or combined heat and power (CHP).
 Most self-generated power became uneconomical as power prices fell.
 As late as the early 20th century, isolated power systems greatly outnumbered central stations.
 Cogeneration is still commonly practiced in many industries that use large amounts of both steam and power, such as pulp and paper, chemicals and refining.
 The continued use of private electric generators is called microgeneration.

 Direct current electric motors

 The first commutator DC electric motor capable of turning machinery was invented by the British scientist William Sturgeon in 1832.
 The crucial advance that this represented over the motor demonstrated by Michael Faraday was the incorporation of a commutator.
 This allowed Sturgeon's motor to be the first capable of providing continuous rotary motion.
 Frank J. Sprague improved on the DC motor in 1884 by solving the problem of maintaining a constant speed with varying load and reducing sparking from the brushes.
 Sprague sold his motor through Edison Co.
 It is easy to vary speed with DC motors, which made them suited for a number of applications such as electric street railways, machine tools and certain other industrial applications where speed control was desirable.
 Manufacturing was transitioned from line shaft and belt drive using steam engines and water power to electric motors.